Reading: Applied Part 7. Specification CI: specification as an executable artifact

 3. What makes a CI error fixable without investigation?

-4. The specification gate blocks merge due to a mismatched REQ-ID.
-The programmer wants to add REQ-ID to an existing plan item and merge the pull request.
-What is dangerous in this approach?
+4. The specification gate blocks a merge because of a REQ-ID mismatch.
+The developer wants to add a REQ-ID to an existing plan item and merge the pull request.
+What is dangerous about this approach?

 My notes